jacebenson/cedar/docs/docs/cli-commands.md

 ✔ Configuring the GraphQL Handler to use a Trusted Documents store ...
 ```

-If you have not setup the RedwoodJS server file, it will be setup:
+If you have not setup the CedarJS server file, it will be setup:

 ```bash
 ✔ Adding the experimental server file...